visvaldask/gmx_makecyclictop/README.md

 # gmx_makecyclictop
-This script makes a cyclic peptide or cyclic nucleotide topology file for gromacs out of the (specially prepared) linear molecule topology file
+This script makes a cyclic peptide or cyclic nucleotide topology file for GROMACS molecular dynamics program out of the (specially prepared) linear molecule topology file.

+This script was developed at the Department of Bionformatics which is a part of the Institute of Biotechnology, Life Sciences Center, Vilnius University.
+The script was written by V. Kairys visvaldas.kairys(at)bti.vu.lt.
+You can find other useful bioinfomatics software on our web site http://www.bti.vu.lt/en/departments/department-of-bioinformatics/software.

 ### Detailed instructions for the current version of the script